Chart Color Schemes

 Population

-Noosa Heads' population is approximately 5,339 as of November 2025.
-This figure represents an increase of 219 people, a 4.3% rise from the 2021 Census which reported a population of 5,120.
+Noosa Heads' population is around 5,339 as of November 2025.
+This reflects an increase of 219 people since the 2021 Census, which reported a population of 5,120 people.
 The change is inferred from the estimated resident population of 5,298 in June 2024 and an additional 117 validated new addresses since the Census date.
-This results in a density ratio of 410 persons per square kilometer.
-Over the past decade, Noosa Heads has shown growth with a compound annual growth rate of 1.6%, outperforming non-metro areas.
-Overseas migration was the primary driver of population growth during recent periods.
+This level of population equates to a density ratio of 410 persons per square kilometer.
+Over the past decade, Noosa Heads has demonstrated resilient growth patterns with a compound annual growth rate of 1.6%, outpacing non-metro areas.
+Population growth was primarily driven by overseas migration.

 Frequently Asked Questions - Population